Fixing a Post-Pregnancy Tummy

 - The underlying muscle and muscle lining (fascia) stretch out, causing muscle and fascial defects

 This is medically known as a ventral hernia.
 A large hernia is termed a complex ventral hernia.
-Multiple hernias are called Swiss cheese hernias.
+Experts call multiple hernias Swiss cheese hernias.

 Why Hernias Thwart Traditional Tummy Tuck Procedures